 Sometimes, we come back easily from a setback or even severe stress, but even highly intelligent people can become immobilized.
 A professional counselor can help physicians cope and regain their natural resilience.
 The important thing to remember is that there is always a solution.

-Services are available by calling the psychologists’ office directly and making an appointment.
-During regular business hours, call 405-340-4321.
-An answering service is available for after-hours calls.
+Services are available by calling the psychologists’ office directly at 405-340-4321 and making an appointment.
+It’s that simple.

 Counseling could help you: